Tokyo announces monthlong action plan to contain coronavirus outbreak | The Japan Times

 “Nobody ever thought it would come to this,” Koike said during a news conference on Friday.
 “It’s imperative that we do everything we can over the next month to prevent the virus from spreading further, and to stop this crisis from worsening.”

-Tokyo was expected to report an additional 190 cases on Friday night, bringing the total in the capital well past 1,700 following a string of record-breaking days.
+Tokyo reported an additional 189 cases on Friday night, bringing the total in the capital well past 1,700 following a string of record-breaking days.

 The plan, which takes effect Saturday and lasts until May 6, requests the temporary closure of a long list of businesses and private facilities including universities, schools, athletic facilities, live music venues, concert halls and community centers as well as bars, nightclubs, internet cafes and other nightlife destinations.